 Sony looked to PLANNET to relocate its Image Works employees to the TCSOB Building at 9050 West Washington Blvd. in Culver City.
 As space is at a premium in Los Angeles, this was a density-centric project where employees consolidated to a single location, the TCSOB Building.
 The total space renovation was 30,000 SF.
 The project also featured two new telecom rooms and the upgrade and modification of two existing telecom rooms.

 PLANNET’s audiovisual team helped redesign the executive offices and conference rooms when Sony’s new CEO came on board.
 Features to the conference rooms included dual monitors with Polycom video conferencing capabilities.
-The executive office included the installation of a monitor for personal use, along with a monitor and connective capabilities for guest presenters in the dedicated office meeting space.
+The executive office included the installation of a monitor for personal use and a monitor and connective capabilities for guest presenters in the dedicated office meeting space.

-PLANNET also took part in an initiative to update and document audiovisual systems and cabling and infrastructure pathway standards for Sony’s small, medium, and large conference rooms.
+PLANNET also took part in an initiative to update and document audiovisual systems, cabling, and infrastructure pathway standards for Sony’s small, medium, and large conference rooms.
 PLANNET provided project management services to manage the initiative to completion and also produced supporting drawings/sketches to demonstrate the installation intent for typical rooms and/or applications.
 The drawings/sketches included: elevations for monitor mounting heights, outlet locations for both the monitor and any equipment that needed housing, and required conduit runs.

 PLANNET’s experience and expertise with projects with similar requirements helped the team work seamlessly with Sony and allowed for forward-thinking and innovative solutions.
 PLANNET’s strong collaboration ethic and longstanding familiarity with Sony helped support all the design, schedule, and budget requirements and validated Sony standards, leading to each project’s ultimate success.